Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-DOORS.md

 the wizard back to the first screen, allowing new input options to be set.

-## DOORS & SpiraTeam Importing Notes
+## DOORS & Spira Importing Notes

-At this time, only formal modules are imported into SpiraTeam from DOORS.
-The folders, projects and modules in DOORS become summary requirements in SpiraTeam and the actual requirements in each module are simply nested as child requirements in SpiraTeam.
-In addition, the following fields are brought over into SpiraTeam from DOORS according to the following mapping table:
+At this time, only formal modules are imported into Spira from DOORS.
+The folders, projects and modules in DOORS become summary requirements in Spira and the actual requirements in each module are simply nested as child requirements in Spira.
+In addition, the following fields are brought over into Spira from DOORS according to the following mapping table:

-**DOORS Field**   **SpiraTeam Field**
+**DOORS Field**   **Spira Field**
 Heading           Name
 Short Text        Description
 Long Text         Description